 Creswell Bay has long been regarded as one of the best Arctic char runs in the High Arctic.
 Nomadic Inuit families traveled extensively along the Arctic coastlines in search of food and the means to survive in the harsh Arctic environment.
 Not only the Inuit but also their Thule and Dorset predecessors chose Creswell Bay as a summer fishing camp due to the abundance of sea-run arctic char exiting Stanwell-Fletcher Lake.
 By request, we offer guests to Arctic Watch the opportunity to experience world-class char fishing on a one-day fishing adventure to Creswell Bay.

-The thirty-minute Twin Otter flight departs Arctic Watch at the north end of Somerset Island, along the Northwest Passage, and heads south providing spectacular views of the uninhabited island.
+The forty-minute Twin Otter flight departs Arctic Watch at the north end of Somerset Island, along the Northwest Passage, and heads south providing spectacular views of the uninhabited island.
 By Arctic standards, Creswell Bay is lush.
 Relative to the barren expanse surrounding Cunningham Inlet, the nutrient-rich soil of Creswell Bay envelops bedrock and the area teems with life.

 Available during our six-week operating season, each week offers its unique benefits.
 Early July ensures high catch rates given the spring run, while late July to early August offers the added bonus of possibly observing narwhal as they travel the western coast of Somerset Island.
 Interested?
 We would love to chat about how to build a trip to Creswell Bay into your trip to the High Arctic.